kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 ### NFS Client

-Each node of the cluster must be able to establish a connection to NFS server.
+Each node of the cluster must be able to establish a connection to the NFS server.
 To enable this, install the following NFS client library on each node:

 ```shell